Employment FAQ

 According to the Department of Labor and the Fair Labor Standards Act, you must retain three years of employee time records.

 Laws differ from state to state, but in all states, employees must receive overtime pay for hours worked over 40 in a workweek.
-In Colorado, overtime also must be paid for hours worked over twelve in a workday.
+In Colorado, overtime also must be paid for hours worked over 12 in a workday.

 Yes.
 However, their hours must be tracked and they must receive overtime pay for hours worked over 40 in a workweek.
 Individual states may have additional requirements.
-In Colorado, overtime also must be paid for hours worked over twelve in a workday.
+In Colorado, overtime also must be paid for hours worked over 12 in a workday.

 The U.S. Department of Labor outlines specific requirements that must be met to be eligible for exempt status.
 More information can be obtained here.

 Wages must be paid on a regular basis and at least monthly.
-Colorado requires that all employees be paid within ten days of the last day of the pay period.
+Colorado requires that all employees be paid within 10 days of the last day of the pay period.
 Laws of other states may be different.

-If you have filed a police report and pressed charges, Colorado law allows you up to ten calendar days to conduct an audit after termination before remitting a final paycheck.
-If criminal charges are not filed within ninety days or the employee is found not guilty in a court of law and charges are dismissed, the employee is entitled to recover any withheld amounts.
+If you have filed a police report and pressed charges, Colorado law allows you up to 10 calendar days to conduct an audit after termination before remitting a final paycheck.
+If criminal charges are not filed within 90 days or the employee is found not guilty in a court of law and charges are dismissed, the employee is entitled to recover any withheld amounts.
 Individual state laws may differ.
 Currently, there is no federal law covering this issue.

 This is subject to state law.
-Currently in Colorado, if the employee resigns, his or her check may be issued on the next normally scheduled pay date.
+Currently in Colorado, if the employee resigns, their check may be issued on the next normally scheduled pay date.
 If an employee is terminated and your payroll department is located on-site, you must issue the check at the time of termination.
 If the payroll department is not regularly scheduled for operation at the time, the check must be issued within six hours of the start of the next workday.
 If your payroll department is located off-site, you must issue the check within 24 hours of the next workday.

 Generally, you must follow whichever one benefits the employee the most.
 However, if only one law is enacted, either federal or state, you must follow that guideline.